ck2136/reproducible_research/readme.md

 git status
 git log
 ```
 The log will show the history of what has happened so far.
-If one wantedto one could return to either of the commit stages by performing the `it revert <commitid>`.
+If one wantedto one could return to either of the commit stages by performing the `git revert <commitid>`.

 If you've mistakedn removed a file through another means, you could still run the `git rm temp.txt` because the file is still in git's staging area (i.e. database) and make sure to commit the change.